just1ncannady/AlexaInSpace2022/_sources/Unit6-Communication-Through-Internet/IP-Addresses-and-Domain-Names.rst

         </li>
     </ul>
     <h3>Activity</h3>
     <p>Repeat the following activity three or more times.
-Have the two senders enter the <span class="hover vocab yui-wk-div" data-id='IP address'>IP address</span> of the
+Have the two senders enter the <span class="hover vocab yui-wk-div" data-id='IP Address'>IP address</span> of the
         recipient and a <b><i>unique</i></b> message -- so that the recipient will be able to easily distinguish the two messages.
 Now, by coordinating verbally, have both senders press the app’s <b>SEND</b> button at the same time.
 For each trial, record the following results: